mchong-github/mikechong-test/README.md

 # 1) Build a small Nomad test cluster either locally or or in the cloud, single node is fine.

-- NOTE: my first time using Nomad.
+- NOTE: This is my first time using Nomad.

 ### Single-Node Test